Blood Death Knight Tank Spec, Builds, and Talents — Battle for Azeroth (BfA) 8.2.5

 - Rune Tap is an active ability with two charges that provides 30% damage reduction for 4 seconds.
 Rune Tap has a 25-second recharge time, and costs one rune.

 In most content, Will of the Necropolis will be the best choice.
 The passive benefit is useful in nearly any tanking scenario.
+It is also worth noting that it is modelled in-game as an absorb and, therefore, unlike other damage reduction sources in the game, the damage it reduces still counts in Death Strike healing calculations.

 Anti-Magic Barrier can be valuable when the cooldown reduction allows you to fit Anti-Magic Shell into your cooldown plan more effectively, or when the increased duration or size allows you to avoid the application of a debuff.